Garrett-R/stacked-gen-bucket-of-models/README.md

 Issues
 ======

- - Using cross-validation to find optimal parameters is very computationally costly.
-It would be better to rewrite this algorithm in C++.
+ - This algorithm is very computationally expensive, but as long as the parameters are not set to high, it should be feasible.  (see the file example_usage_stacked_gen.py for example parameters)

 License
 =======